G1enB1and/fullstack-nanodegree-vm/vagrant/README.md

 # Catalog Project
 This is a Flask web app that runs on a local python server within a vagrant virtual machine.
 Once the application is running, the user opens a browser to http://localhost:8000 to access the web app.
-This is final project for Section 3 (The Backend: Databases and Applications) of the Fullstack Web Developers Nanodegree at Udacity.
+This is the final project for Section 3 (The Backend: Databases and Applications) of the Fullstack Web Developers Nanodegree at Udacity.

 ## Project Description
 In this project, you will be developing a web application that provides a list of items